Mholmstrom93/pyscript-pwa-example/README.md

 # Smartmirror display

 This app has been extended with the purpose to run on a smart mirror display.
+Developed for (and on) a 27" monitor standing sideways.
+Help with more display sizes would be appreciated, I have no idea what I'm doing.

 ## Current features
 - Display time